radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 </div>

-# Applications of the fundamental fact and the signature homomorphism
+# Determinants

-In this section we will assume the fundamental fact to be true and the signature homomorphism to be well defined.
+In this section we explore the relationship the fundamental fact to be true and the signature homomorphism to be well defined.
 We will discuss ways to prove it in later sections.
 Besides being a function, the signature homomorphism $\rho$ also has the special property that it's a homomorphism.
 The property is stated as follows: for distinct permutations $\sigma_1, \sigma_2 \in S_n$,

 \begin{equation}